openmobilehub/android-omh-storage/packages/plugin-googledrive-gms/README.md

 }
 ```

-### 2. Add Dependency for the Google Drive storage provider
+### 2. Add dependency for the Google Drive storage provider

 Add the dependency for the Google Drive storage provider to your project's **build.gradle** file: